grafana/agent/docs/sources/flow/reference/cli/convert.md

 `grafana-agent convert` reads and converts the file from disk specified by the argument.

-The `--output` flag can be specified to write the contents of the converted file on disk to the specified path. `--output` can only be provided when `grafana-agent convert` is not reading from standard input.
+The `--output` flag can be specified to write the contents of the converted file on disk to the specified path.

+The `--bypass-warnings` flag can be used to bypass warnings.
+Warnings are defined as non-blocking issues identified during the conversion for feature[s] on the source file not supported in Grafana Agent Flow.

 The command fails if the file being converted has syntactically incorrect configuration or cannot be converted to a Grafana Agent Flow river file.